raftale/raftale.github.io/_posts/blockchain-Xiao@PKU/eth/2024-10-20-eth-p21-proof-of-stake-english-version.md

 Is the high electricity consumption associated with mining necessarily a negative aspect?
 Some argue otherwise.

 1. Electricity is challenging to store and transport; mining provides a means to convert electricity into currency.
-2. Unused clean energy is difficult to return to the main grid; mining with clean energy effectively helps utilize surplus electricity.
+2. Unused clean energy is difficult to return to the main grid: mining with clean energy effectively helps utilize surplus electricity.

 Mining’s environmental impact is limited and can drive local economic development.